plone/Plone/README.rst

 About Plone
 ===========

-Plone is a mature, secure and user-friendly Content Management System (CMS).
+Plone is a mature, secure, and user-friendly Content Management System (CMS).

-Plone - and the Open Source community behind it - aggregates more than 15 years experience in content management.
+Plone - and the Open Source community behind it - aggregates more than 15 years of experience in content management.
 It offers all major features expected by a modern CMS out-of-the-box.

-Lots of customizations can be made trough-the-web, such as creating content types, themes, workflows and much more.
+Lots of customizations can be made trough-the-web, such as creating content types, themes, workflows, and much more.
 Pushed one step further Plone can be used as a framework on which to build custom CMS-like solutions.

 Plone works as a

 - full-featured classical server-side rendered CMS,
-- headless CMS offering all features as a REST API.
+- headless CMS offers all features as a REST API.

 Installing Plone
 -----------------

-Plone is available on Microsoft Windows, Linux, OSX and BSD platforms.
+Plone is available on Microsoft Windows, Linux, OSX, and BSD platforms.

-Plone runs as container in the cloud with Docker.
+Plone runs as a container in the cloud with Docker.

 `Install Plone by choosing an option from plone.org <https://plone.org/download>`_